zpainter/iassist/content/conferences/program-planning-manual.md

 |||Poster Session|IASSIST Banquet||

 <br />
-There may be additional meetings, like IFDO meeting, on Tuesday.
-DDI Alliance may also choose to meet after the conference on Saturday.
+Collaboration with other groups such as CESSDA when in Europe or CARTO when in Canada is encouraged.
+They may have additional meetings preceding or following the conference.
+The DDI Alliance has often tagged on their meeting to the IASSIST conference.

 ## Collection and Archiving of Conference Presentations